Mithqal Al-Fayez: Last years

 Mithqal's health soon began deteriorating soon after the death in 1962 of his favorite wife ‘Adul, which was a severe blow to Mithqal.
 In the last five years of his life, he suffered from progressively declining health.
-Though he was fortunate enough to receive superb medical treatment in Cairo, Beirut, and Europe, diabetes and other age-related illnesses brought about his death in his late eighties in April 1967.
+Although he received superb medical treatment in Cairo, Beirut, and Europe, diabetes and other age-related illnesses brought about his death in his late eighties in April 1967.

 Mithqal's Legacy

-The mourning period was over and the dignitaries and ordinary people left Mithqal’s house.
-The bereaved family was left to deal with the huge void created by Mithqal’s demise.
-It was undisputed that the elder son, Akef Al-Fayez, would become the head of the family and the main bearer of his father’s legacy.
+The mourning period was over and the dignitaries and ordinary people left Mithqal's house.
+The bereaved family was left to deal with the huge void created by Mithqal's demise.
+It was undisputed that the elder son, Akef Al-Fayez, would become the head of the family and the main bearer of his father's legacy.
+His sons Sami, Tayil, Talal, and Trad would also have major roles in Jordanian and Tribal power structures.
+His daughter, Sultana would become one of Jordan's most prolific philanthropists, renowned for financially supporting the education of many women in Jordan and Palestine and donating complete medical centers to impoverished areas.

-On July 1, 1981, the Sheikh Mithqal Al Fayez mosque was opened by King Hussein in Um Al-Amad.
+On July 1, 1981, the Sheikh Mithqal Al-Fayez mosque was opened by King Hussein in Um Al-Amad.
 The mosque was built by Akef, in commemoration of his late father.
-The opening was attended by, King Hussein, Akef Al-Fayez, Prince Raid Ibn Zaid, Islamic chief justice Sheikh Ibrahim Al Qatan, and Minister of Awqaf and Islamic Affairs Kamel Al Sharif.
+The opening was attended by King Hussein, pretender to the Iraqi Throne Ra'ad Bin Zaid, Islamic chief justice Sheikh Ibrahim Al Qatan, and Minister of Awqaf and Islamic Affairs Kamel Al Sharif.

-One of the first things the family did was to gather to distribute Mithqal’s huge landholdings.
+One of the first things the family did was to gather to distribute Mithqal's huge landholdings.
 By the time of his death, Mithqal had accumulated at the very least 120,000 dunams (30,000 acres) in Jordan, mostly around south Amman and northern Madaba.
 Several years later, the family sold a large portion of that land to the Jordanian government.
-Today, Queen Alia International Airport stands on what used to be Mithqal’s fields.
+Today, Queen Alia International Airport stands on what used to be Mithqal's fields.

-On May 25th, 2021, Mithqal was posthumously awarded the Medal of the State Centennial, on the Kingdom's on the 75th Independence, his son H.E Trad Al-Fayez received the award on his behalf.
+On May 25, 2021, Mithqal was posthumously awarded the Medal of the State Centennial, on the Kingdom's on the 75th Independence, his son H.E Trad Al-Fayez received the award on his behalf.
 Mithqal's son, Akef Al-Fayez was also posthumously awarded the medal, received by his Akef's son H.E Faisal Al-Fayez.